justinzheng8/mlb-pitch-prediction/README.md

-# Project Proposal: Predicting MLB Pitch Types
+# MLB Pitch Prediction Project Proposal

 ## Description of the Project
-This project will use pitch-by-pitch Major League Baseball (MLB) data to predict which type of pitch (fastball, slider, curveball, changeup, etc.) a pitcher is most likely to throw next.
-Anticipating pitch types is an important part of baseball strategy, and this project will explore whether machine learning models can accurately model a pitcher’s decision-making based on game context.
+Pitch selection is a critical strategic decision in baseball.
+Our project aims to build a machine learning system that predicts the type of pitch a pitcher will throw (e.g., fastball, slider, curveball) given contextual features such as the count, game situation, and pitcher identity.
+Accurate pitch prediction could provide valuable insights into pitcher behavior and strategy.

-## Goal(s)
+## Goals
-- **Primary Goal:** Build a machine learning model that predicts the next pitch type with accuracy significantly higher than a baseline predictor (e.g., always guessing the pitcher’s most frequently used pitch).
+- **Primary Goal:** Successfully predict the pitch type on a given pitch event.
-- **Secondary Goals:**
+- **Secondary Goal:** Compare the performance of a **universal model** (one model across all pitchers) versus **pitcher-specific models** (customized for individual pitchers).
-  - Determine which features (count, inning, pitcher tendencies, batter handedness) are most predictive of pitch choice.
+- **Research Goal:** Identify which contextual variables (count, inning, score differential, base runners, etc.) most strongly influence pitch selection.

-  - Visualize how pitch selection changes depending on game state and previous pitch sequences.
+This is framed as a **multi-class classification problem**, where the target variable is **pitch type**.

 ## Data Collection
-We will use **Statcast data**, which is publicly available from MLB’s Baseball Savant database.
-Data can be accessed programmatically using the `pybaseball` Python library.
-We will collect:
+We will use the [pybaseball](https://github.com/jldbc/pybaseball) Python package to collect Statcast data.
+This dataset provides pitch-level information such as pitch type, velocity, spin rate, pitcher, batter, game context, and outcomes.

+- **Timeframe:** We plan to use a **single MLB season (2023)** for feasibility.
+If time and resources permit, we may expand to multiple seasons.
+- **Data Volume Consideration:** A single season contains hundreds of thousands of pitch events, which should be sufficient for training but still computationally manageable.
+- **Key Variables to Collect:**
+  - **Predictors:** Count, inning, score differential, base runners, outs, pitcher ID, batter ID, handedness, velocity, spin rate, etc.
-- Pitch type (fastball, slider, etc.)
+  - **Target:** Pitch type (multi-class label).
-- Count (balls and strikes)
-- Pitcher and batter IDs
-- Inning, outs, runners on base, and score differential
-- Previous pitch types in the at-bat

 ## Modeling Plan
-This is a multiclass classification problem.
+This is a multi-class classification problem.
 Planned models include:
-- **Baseline Model:** Always predict the most common pitch type for a given pitcher.
+- **Baseline:** Always predict the most common pitch type for each pitcher.
+- **Universal Model:** Train a single model across all pitchers to capture generalizable patterns.
+- **Pitcher-Specific Models:** Compare performance by training models for individual pitchers with large enough sample sizes.
-- **Machine Learning Models:** Decision Tree, Random Forest, and XGBoost to learn non-linear relationships between game context and pitch choice.
+- **Machine Learning Models:** Decision Tree, Random Forest, and XGBoost to capture complex, non-linear relationships between features and pitch type.
+- **Validation:** Use a separate validation set to tune hyperparameters and select models before final testing.
-- We may experiment with a simple neural network if time permits.
+- If time permits, we may explore a simple neural network to model pitch sequences.

 ## Visualization Plan
+We plan to use several visualizations to understand the data and results:
-- Distribution of pitch types by count (heatmap).
+- Heatmaps of pitch type distributions by count and pitcher.
-- Sankey diagram or bar chart showing most common pitch sequences.
-- Confusion matrix comparing predicted vs. actual pitch types.
+- Scatter plots of pitch velocity vs. spin rate, colored by pitch type.
+- Interactive plots (e.g., Plotly) showing pitch distributions across game situations.
+- Confusion matrices to visualize which pitch types are most frequently misclassified.
-- Feature importance plots to show which factors most influence the prediction.
+- Feature importance plots for tree-based models.

 ## Test Plan
-We will split the dataset chronologically:
+We will split the dataset chronologically to mimic real-world prediction:
-- **Training Set:** Games from April–August.
+- **Training Set:** Games from April–July.
+- **Validation Set:** Games from August (used for hyperparameter tuning and model selection).
-- **Test Set:** Games from September.
+- **Test Set:** Games from September (held out for final evaluation only).

+This ensures that the model:
+1. Learns from early-season data.
+2. Is tuned using mid-season data.
-This ensures that the model is evaluated on data from later in the season, simulating real-world prediction.
-We will evaluate model performance using:
+3. Is evaluated on unseen late-season data, simulating real-world deployment.

+We will evaluate performance using:
-- Accuracy (overall correct predictions)
+- **Accuracy:** Overall correctness.
-- Macro F1 score (to avoid bias toward common pitch types)
+- **Macro F1 Score:** To avoid bias toward common pitch types.
-- Per-class recall (to measure performance on rare pitch types)
+- **Per-Class Recall:** To evaluate rare pitch prediction.

+If computation on the full season proves infeasible, we will sample subsets of pitchers or games while maintaining the same train/validation/test design.

+---